 Generally, cytokines are a variety of regulatory/signaling molecules (small proteins or glycoprotein) produced by various nucleated cells in the body.
 As products of nucleated cells (various cells of the immune system), they play a crucial role in the regulation of various aspects of immunity including the intensity and duration of immune responses by immune cells, etc.

 Based on studies, cytokines have also been shown to be pleiotropic and therefore have varying impacts on different types of cells.
-However, different types can also influence the activities of others and vice versa.
+Different types can also influence the activities of others and vice versa.

 In addition to mediating and regulating immune responses, cytokines are also involved in the production and development of all the different types of blood cells (through a process known as haematopoiesis), angiogenesis as well as tumorigenesis among a few other important functions.